Skip to main content

 On and Off are both DomainSpec values that describe what changes when the component is in each state:

-Compose rules describe changes to docker-compose.yml.
+Compose rules describe changes to Compose YAML.
 Drupal rules describe changes to the Drupal config sync directory.
 Each YAMLStateSpec holds a list of YAMLRule entries:

 Gates